winners come from the medford, grants pass & Klamath falls areas.

 Middle School Initiative made possible by the James M. Collier Foundation’s contribution to RVSB.

-This project, developed by RVSB band member, and McLoughlin Middle School Band Leader, Andrew Donahue, incorporates RVSB’s Mission & Initiative, bridging the gaps in music education for talented students who will be the future music educators.
-Music is for Life: Multigenerational (ages 15-80+), multicultural, symphonic band of 60+ members who perform 4 concerts per year of Grade 4-6 concert band music.
+The project, developed by RVSB band member, and McLoughlin Middle School Band Leader, Andrew Donahue, incorporates RVSB’s Mission & Core Initiatives, bridging the gaps in music education for talented students who will be the future music educators and performers.
+Music is for Life: The Rogue Valley Symphonic Band is a non-profit organization that is a multigenerational (ages 15-80+), multicultural, symphonic band of 60+ members who perform 4 (four) concerts per season of Grade 4-6 concert band music.
 Music keeps older brains working and teaches younger brains a new universal language they can enjoy for a lifetime.
+(Cycles take place each October, December, March & May.)